Unlocking your data with AI: Insights from Monday.com Elevate

 I outlined key responsibilities for the AI and Data Centre of Excellence:

 The AI and Data Centre of Excellence serves multiple crucial functions.
-It provides a framework for ethical AI use, ensures alignment between AI initiatives and broader business goals, and acts as a central hub for AI expertise within the organization.
+It provides a framework for ethical AI use, ensures alignment between AI initiatives and broader business goals, and acts as a central hub for AI expertise within the organisation.
 By establishing such a centre, companies can navigate the complex landscape of AI adoption more effectively, balancing innovation with responsible use.

 Getting Started with AI Pilots